Help Yourself to Helper, Utah

 Nestled at the base of Price Canyon, Helper, Utah, might just be the cutest mining town you’ve ever seen.
 What was once a bustling railroad and coal settlement is now a community based around art, creativity and honoring the past while embracing the future.
 If John Henry and Bob Ross were the co-mayors of a town, Helper would be it.

-It’s a town that lets you walk from a Mining & Railroad Museum to any number of art galleries just down the road.
+It’s a town that lets you walk from a museum to any number of art galleries just down the road.
 Or leave downtown entirely and walk all the way (one block) to the shady banks of the Price River.
 Or spend your whole day staring at a big mining statue.
 From the natural world to the art it inspires, Helper has it.
 Take a visit and see for yourself.

 The Town’s History